 Representation: General Management

-Her operatic roles include Parassia Sorochintsky Fair, the title role in Suor Angelica, the title role in Troilus and Cressida for the William Walton Foundation, Helena A Midsummer Night’s Dream for the Singapore Lyric Theatre, Tatyana Eugene Onegin for the Buxton Festival, Svatava Sarka for Wexford Festival Opera, the title role in Mascagni’s Iris and the Countess The Marriage of Figaro for Opera Holland Park, Geraldine in Samuel Barber’s A Hand of Bridge in the American Series at the Barbican, Giulietta Les Contes d’Hoffmann for Central Festival Opera, Wellgunde Das Rheingold and Gutrune Götterdämmerung for the Covent Garden Festival, Salome in Massenet’s Herodiade at the Anna Livia International Opera Festival in Dublin, concert performances of Vitellia La Clemenza di Tito in Malaga, Musetta La Bohème for ENO and at La Monnaie in Brussels with Maestro Antonio Pappano, her debut as Ellen Orford in Peter Grimes at the Komische Oper in Berlin and Gerhilde Die Walküre at English National Opera.
+Her operatic roles include Parassia Sorochintsky Fair, title role Suor Angelica, title role Troilus and Cressida for the William Walton Foundation, Helena A Midsummer Night’s Dream for the Singapore Lyric Theatre, Tatyana Eugene Onegin for the Buxton Festival, Svatava Sarka for Wexford Festival Opera, title role in Mascagni’sIris and Countess The Marriage of Figaro for Opera Holland Park, Geraldine in Samuel Barber’s A Hand of Bridge in the ‘American Series’ at the Barbican, Giulietta Les Contes d’Hoffmann for Central Festival Opera, Wellgunde Das Rheingold and Gutrune Götterdämmerung for the Covent Garden Festival, Salome in Massenet’s Herodiade at the Anna Livia International Opera Festival in Dublin, concert performances of Vitellia La Clemenza di Tito in Malaga, Musetta La Bohème for ENO andat La Monnaie in Brussels with Antonio Pappano, her debut as Ellen Orford in Peter Grimes at the Komische Oper in Berlin and Gerhilde Die Walküre at English National Opera.
 A regular visitor to Opera North, Giselle has appeared as Tatyana Eugene Onegin, The Fox Cunning Little Vixen, Ellen Orford Peter Grimes, Musetta La Bohème, Marenka The Bartered Bride, Donna Elvira Don Giovanni and title roles Rusalka, Jenůfa andKat’á Kabanová.
 Giselle made her debut as Marie Wozzeck for the Canadian Opera Company in Toronto and has since returned to sing Tatyana Eugene Onegin and Helena A Midsummer Night’s Dream.
 Recent appearances include title role Jenůfa for Glyndebourne on Tour, title role Rusalka, Miss Jessel The Turnof the screw, Freia Das Rheingold for Opera North, her debut as Tosca for Northern Ireland Opera, Miss Jessel for the Glyndebourne Festival and for Northern Ireland Opera, Martha The Passenger for English National Opera and Mimi La Bohème for Welsh National Opera.

-Last season’s appearances included Senta Der Fliegende Höllander for Northern Ireland Opera, Ellen Orford Peter Grimes for the Aldeburgh Festival, a performance of Wagner’s Liebestod at St David’s Hall in Cardiff and Sieglinde in Act 3 of Die Walküre with the Philharmonia Orchestra and Sir Andrew Davis.
-This season Giselle sings Ellen Orford for Opera North, Miss Jessel Turn of the Screw for Opera National de Lyon and Opernhaus Zürich, the title role in Salome for Northern Ireland Opera and Lisa Queen of Spades for Grange Park Opera and English National Opera.
+Recent appearances include Senta Der Fliegende Höllander for Northern Ireland Opera, Ellen Orford Peter Grimes for the Aldeburgh Festival, a performance of Wagner’s Liebestod at St David’s Hall in Cardiff, Sieglinde in Act 3 of Die Walküre with the Philharmonia Orchestra and Sir Andrew Davis, Ellen Orford for Opera North, Miss Jessel Turn of the Screwfor Opera National de Lyon and Opernhaus Zürich, the title role in Salome for Northern Ireland Opera and Lisa Queen of Spades for Grange Park Opera and English National Opera.
 This season Giselle returns to Zürich to revive Miss Jessel, a role she will also sing with NI Opera, a performance of Beethoven’s Missa Solemnis with the RTÉ in Dublin and Freia Das Rheingold, Gerhilde Die Walküre and Gutrune Götterdämmerung in Opera North’s Ring Cycle.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
 Email: Mark Williams